akaleeroy/collapse-lingo/README.md

 > System D or Système D is a person's ability to adapt quickly and improvise to solve problems.

-The protest conundrum debated in [Dmitry Orlov - The Five Stages of Collapse (2013)](http://www.worldcat.org/title/five-stages-of-collapse-a-survivors-toolkit/oclc/828767208) p.180/187
+The protest conundrum debated in [Dmitry Orlov - The Five Stages of Collapse (2013)](http://www.worldcat.org/title/five-stages-of-collapse-a-survivors-toolkit/oclc/828767208), p.
+180/187

 ## Tactical Stupidity